southworks/Agents/README.md

 The Microsoft 365 Agent SDK simplifies building full stack, multichannel, trusted agents for platforms including M365, Teams, Copilot Studio, and Webchat.
 We also offer integrations with 3rd parties such as Facebook Messenger, Slack, or Twilio.
 The SDK provides developers with the building blocks to create agents that handle user interactions, orchestrate requests, reason responses, and collaborate with other agents.

-The M365 Agent SDK is a comprehensive framework for building enterprise-grade agents, enabling developers to integrate components from the Azure AI Foundry SDK, Semantic Kernel, as well as AI components from other vendors.
+The M365 Agent SDK is a comprehensive framework for building enterprise-grade agents, enabling developers to integrate components from the Azure AI, Semantic Kernel, as well as AI components from other vendors.

 * **Microsoft 365 Agents SDK Overview**.
 Provides agent composition and user experience capabilities.
 Developers can deploy agents to channels for human interaction.
 This component handles conversation management and enables the agent to access orchestration and core agent backend functionality.
 In addition, this component enables agents to access functionality from Copilot Studio agents and the Copilot trust layer.
 * **Copilot Studio**.
 Copilot Studio is an end-to-end conversational AI platform that empowers the creation of agents using natural language or a graphical interface.
 With Copilot Studio, you can easily design, test, and publish agents that suit your needs for internal or external scenarios across your industry, department, or role.